GNUnet 0.25.1-6-gd4cc3597f

 Suspend accepting connections from the listen socket temporarily.

-Definition: service.c:2380
+Definition service.c:2380

 struct GNUNET_STATISTICS_Handle * GNUNET_STATISTICS_create(const char *subsystem, const struct GNUNET_CONFIGURATION_Handle *cfg)